-Figure 3 considers the case where the economy is shocked by a one standard deviation cost-push supply disturbance.14 Relative to the counterfactual of a unit passthrough economy, real wages decline less, putting more downward pressure on labor hours.
-Because the response of hours is tempered, however, there is greater downward pressure on output and consumption.
-Greater nominal wage frictions cause larger increases in inflation and larger decreases in consumption/output, strengthening the consumers' negative association between the two.
-As was the case for a positive demand shock, a positive cost-push supply shock initially causes an increase in utility, followed by a decline a few periods later.
+Figure 3 considers the case where the economy is shocked by a one standard deviation costpush supply disturbance.27 Relative to the counterfactual of a unit passthrough economy, the decline in real wages is smaller, putting more downward pressure on labor hours.
+The large decline in hours worked translates into large declines in output and consumption.
+Under a supply shock, greater nominal wage frictions cause larger increases in inflation and larger decreases in consumption/output, strengthening consumers' negative association between the two.
+As was the case for a positive demand shock, a positive cost-push supply shock initially causes an increase in utility, followed by a decline a few periods later, and then a subsequent increase as consumers receive higher utility from working less and enjoying more leisure.28